 The manufacturer makes a CPL submission for Device Types (other than Type 2 Devices) to the Panel.
 For Type 2 Devices, the manufacturer provides the information to the Supplier who procured the Device Model.
 The Supplier keeps the record of it.

+For SMETS1 Devices the DCC provides notification that the Device Model can be added to the CPL.

 The Panel receives the CPL submission and checks whether each of the required values of attributes of the Device Type and all the Assurance Certificates required for the Device Type have been provided.
 If the check is successful, the Panel adds the Device Model to the CPL with a status of ‘current’.
 If the check fails, the Panel does not add the Device Model to the CPL.

 Within one Working Day after being required to add or remove the Device Model from the CPL, the Panel does the following things: